yash-ghelani/intrusion-detector/README.md

-# COM3505 - Assignment 2

-### The 'Home Alone' Intrusion Detection System!
+# The 'Home Alone' Intrusion Detection System!

 The idea for this project was based around this scene from one of my favourite movies - Home Alone.